 Danica graduated from UCLA, majoring in Political Science with a concentration in International Relations and a minor in French.
 She speaks fluent French, Serbian, and Croatian.
 She started working at IVCLA as a Projects Coordinator before becoming a Program Officer.
 Her experience working internationally at the United Nations Development Program in Belgrade, Serbia piqued her interest in the intersection of diplomacy and social justice.
 Her favorite part about working at IVCLA is how rewarding it feels to create programs which change lives, not only professionally, but by bridging cultural barriers, promoting open dialogue, and allowing visitors to connect with Americans on a personal level.
 She enjoys traveling, exploring new hiking trails and playing basketball.

 Ho Lo joined IVCLA in 2001.
-As IVCLA's Accounting Manager, Ho is responsible for all of the organization's financial reports, managing the AR/AP and monitoring budgets for IVCLA's programs, such as the Open World Program and the International Visitor Leadership Program.
+As IVCLA's Chief Operating Officer, Ho is responsible for maintaining the operations of the organization to meet program goals and projections, and for the organization’s financial reports.
 He also prepares the financial information for IVCLA's public and private grant applications and provides tech support for the IVCLA office.
 Ho finds fulfillment in working with IVCLA because it helps him further his goal of creating a more peaceful world.
 Outside of IVCLA, Ho enjoys the simple things in life, like cooking, barbecuing, fishing and camping.
 He and his wife also love to explore America.

 Director of International Programs